- CAD Options Overview

 - Backing Up Your Settings

-The Options dialog box is essentially your one-stop option for your general CAD settings.
+The CAD Options dialog box is essentially your one-stop control panel for your general settings.
 For CAD to work best with Land F/X software, we have developed some specific recommendations for setting your preferences in this dialog box.
 This section covers our recommendations for the settings included on each tab of the Options dialog box, from left to right.
 Take the time to configure your settings, and create an optimal experience designing in CAD while using our software.

 CAD Options Overview